-Prenatal and postnatal nutrition
+Prenatal and early postnatal nutrition

-Before pregnancy, women of childbearing age should supplement their diet with a multivitamin/mineral supplement that contains at least 400 mcg of folic acid.
-A daily multivitamin can help fill in dietary gaps and meet daily nutritional requirements for essential nutrients.† Consuming an adequate amount of folic acid is very important when planning a pregnancy, since this B vitamin is important to help support proper development of a baby’s nervous system.† The neural tube is already formed by day 28 of gestation, before many women know they are pregnant.
+Before pregnancy, women of childbearing age should supplement their prenatal diet with a multivitamin/mineral supplement that contains at least 400 mcg of folic acid.
+A daily multivitamin can help fill in dietary gaps and meet daily prenatal nutrition requirements for essential nutrients.† Consuming an adequate amount of folic acid is very important when planning a pregnancy, since this B vitamin is important to help support proper development of a baby’s nervous system.† The neural tube is already formed by day 28 of gestation, before many women know they are pregnant.
 Healthful diets with adequate folic acid may reduce a woman's risk of having a child with a neural tube defect.

 Why should I take a postnatal supplement after giving birth?

-- Fulgoni et al. Food, Fortificants, and Supplements: Where Do Americans Get Their Nutrients?
+Fulgoni et al. Food, Fortificants, and Supplements: Where Do Americans Get Their Nutrients?
 J Nutr.
 2011; 141:1847-54.

-- Institute of Medicine.
+Institute of Medicine.
 Food and Nutrition Board.
 Dietary Reference Intakes for Vitamin A, Vitamin K, Arsenic, Boron, Chromium, Copper, Iodine, Iron, Manganese, Molybdenum, Nickel, Silicon, Vanadium, and Zinc.
 Washington, DC: The National Academies Press, 2001.